anton164/everything-as-a-stream/README.md

 # Everything as a stream
 This repository presents a set of ideas about how you can utilize RxJS to handle most things in your app:
+ - decoupling modules
- - state management
+ - managing state
- - side effects
+ - handling side effects
- - modelling complex data flows
+ - reasoning about complex data flows

 It was developed while we embraced functional reactive programming and RxJS to build a new architecture for a large single-page application at Ardoq.